Franweb79/Datepedia-pwa/README.md

     If the year is the same, for example, 2004-04-06 and 2004-08-09, we will check if that year is leap, and set the amount of total days accordingly to 365 or 366.

     Then to obntain the difference (days passed between one date and another) we substract to 365 or 366 the results of days passed from 01-01 until first given date, adding the days remaning until 31-12 from second given date

+# Known Bugs

+When you are off-line, it could happen that you still see the last data fetched from the API, if app was online the last time you called the API and you use the same data.
+That is why it even can show data for only one of the dates, if such date has been used online last time, but the other is a new date.